nspope/coaldecoder/README.md

 # TODO
 ```

-Let's that compare to the true model.
-Remember that `msprime` uses diploid
+Let's compare estimates to the true model. `msprime` uses diploid
 effective population size by default, while `coaldecoder` returns haploid effective
 population sizes, so we need to scale appropriately.
 ```r